IngmarBitter/defenders/md/Christ/Christ.Slides.5.DeathPenalSubstitutionDefended.md

 * **Retributive justice** — punishment is justified because the guilty *deserve* it
   * Retrospective: looks back at the crime
-  * Punishment as just desert
+  * Punishment as what is deserved
 * **Consequentialist justice** — punishment is justified by its future benefits
   * Prospective: deterrence, isolation, reformation of the offender
   * Through mid-20th century, this view dominated — and was a disaster for prisons